 As faculty or administration deems necessary, Disciplinary Referrals (also known as Pink Slips) will be written for students who violate school rules or policy.
 Such behaviors will be assigned varying Demerit Points depending upon the severity of the offense.
-Disciplinary Notes will be sent to the Principal to be recorded.
-Total Demerit Points will be kept on file in the Principal's office and in the school database.
+Disciplinary Notes will be sent to the Dean of Students to be recorded.
+Total Demerit Points will be reviewed by respective Principal.